lh3/lh3.github.com/_posts/2021-04-17-concepts-in-phased-assemblies.md

   assembly.

 * Primary assembly: a complete assembly with long stretches of phased blocks.
   The concept has been [used by GRC][grc-def].
-Falcon-unzip is perhaps the first to produce such assemblies.
+BAC-to-BAC assemblies can all be regarded as primary assemblies.
+Falcon-unzip is perhaps the first to produce such assemblies for whole-genome shotgun data.

 * Alternate assembly: an incomplete assembly consisting of haplotigs in heterozygous regions.
 An alternate assembly always accompanies a primary